Circumventing Backdoor Defenses That Are Based on Latent Separability: Experiment Configurations

 The target class is set to class 0.
-Poison rates are 0.5\% for ``Blend'' and ``K Triggers''.
-For ``TaCT'' and our ``Adaptive-Blend'', both the poison (payload) and cover rate are 0.5\%.
-The poison source class of ``TaCT'' is 1 and its cover classes are 5 and 7.
-For our ``Adaptive-K'', the poison (payload) rate is 0.5\% and the cover rate is 1.0\%.
+150 poison samples are used for ``Blend'', ``BadNet'', ``ISSBA'', ``Dynamic'' and ``CL''.
+For ``TaCT'', we use 150 poison samples and 150 cover samples.
+For ``Adap-Blend'', we use 150 payload samples and 150 regularization samples.
+For our ``Adap-Patch'', we use 150 payload samples and 300 regularization samples.

 For all backdoor models, we adopt the standard training pipeline.
 SGD with a momentum of 0.9, a weight decay of $10^{-4}$, and a batch size of 128, is used for optimization.
 Initially, we set the learning rate to $0.1$.
 On CIFAR-10, we follow the standard 200 epochs stochastic gradient descent procedure, and the learning rate will be multiplied by a factor of $0.1$ at the epochs of $100$ and $150$.
 On GTSRB we use 100 epochs of training, and the learning rate is multiplied by $0.1$ at the epochs of $40$ and $80$.